thetis-apps/CSVImport/README.md

 These are the options that are passed on to the csv-parser.
 They are described here: https://www.npmjs.com/package/csv-parser.

+In the header element you may refer to attributes of the resource indicated in the resourceName field.
+You can find these fields in the data catalogue: https://data.thetis-ims.com/en.

 #### encoding

 The encoding of the file.